A B C D E F G H I J K L M N O P Q R S T U V W X

 Picture printing paper

-Picture printing paper (or: art printing paper) is a double-sided coated paper grade which is very widespread.
+Picture printing paper (or art paper) is a type of paper that is coated on both sides and is very common.

-It is available in various grammages, coatings (matte, satin or glossy coated) and is suitable for all printing processes.
+It is available in various grammages, either matt, semi-gloss or glossy coated, and is suitable for all printing processes.

 PMS